aliceSmartCastle/PngDownload/README.md

     it's start to running the picture
     your just wait it completet is ok finally the picture will download
-    your working directory,
+    your working directory
-   when it downloading mybe during the error of HttpError or urllibError(or state code 101 or 403)
+    when it downloading mybe during the
+    error of HttpError or urllibError(or state code 101 or 403)
     i can not sovel this Error,sorry
 ## the advance command
  ### method[defaultPath]change the defaultPath name
      the defaultPath name is pjskPng you can create